minio/operator/docs/tls.md

 [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)
 [![Docker Pulls](https://img.shields.io/docker/pulls/minio/k8s-operator.svg?maxAge=604800)](https://hub.docker.com/r/minio/k8s-operator)

 This document explains how to enable TLS on MinIOInstance pods.
-There are a few approaches to enable TLS for MinIO:
+These are the approaches to enable TLS for MinIO:

+## Automatic TLS
-- Use the Kubernetes cluster's root Certificate Authority (CA) to establish trust.

-  The MinIO Operator creates a private key, and a certificate signing request (CSR) which is submitted to the `certificates.k8s.io` API for signing.
-Approving the CSR is either done by an automated approval process or on a one off basis by a Kubernetes cluster administrator.
+This approach creates TLS certificates automatically using the Kubernetes cluster root Certificate Authority (CA) to establish trust.
+In this approach, MinIO Operator creates a private key, and a certificate signing request (CSR) which is submitted via the `certificates.k8s.io` API for signing.
+Approving the CSR is done on a one off basis by a Kubernetes cluster administrator.
+Automatic TLS approach creates other certificates required for KES as well as explained in [KES document](./kes.md).

-- Acquire a self-signed or CA signed certificate and use a Kubernetes Secret resource to store this information.

-  Once the Secret is manually created, pass the Secret name to MinIO Operator, which then uses the Secret to extract certificate data and mount it at relevant locations within MinIOInstance pods.

-- Configure MinIO to use a certificate issued by [cert-manager][1].

-  Similar to using a self-signed or CA signed certificate, but the operator is able to accept a Secret resource created by cert-manager.

-## Automatic CSR Generation

 To enable automatic CSR generation on MinIOInstance, set `requestAutoCert` field in the config file to `true`.
 Optionally you can also pass additional configuration parameters to be used under `certConfig` section.
 The `certConfig` section currently supports below fields: